Flags of the Australian Defence Force: POW camp flags

-In 1945 at the end of the war there were multiple reports of Australian flags being made in prisoner of war camps.
-In one such report dated 18 June 1945 the Canberra Times correspondent on Labaun Island stated that after the Australians in the camp were liberated there was found "a few knapsacks, some old boots,and photographs, also an Australian flag."
-According to Maitland there are no less than four POW flags associated with Changi prison on Singapore Island.
+In 1945, at the end of the war, there were multiple reports of Australian flags being made in prisoner-of-war camps.
+In one such report dated 18 June 1945, the Canberra Times correspondent on Labuan Island stated that after the Australians in the camp were liberated, there were found "a few knapsacks, some old boots, and photographs, also an Australian flag."
+According to Maitland, there are at least four POW flags associated with Changi prison on Singapore Island still under preservation.